 It's also a good idea to take the appropriate steps to protect your guns before calamity ever strikes.

 If you don't already have one, a big, heavy fire safe may be a good option.
-The argument can be made that it'll actually save you money in the long run, even though a fire safe can be a big, up front investment ranging from several hundreds to thousands of dollars.
+You can make the argument that it'll save you money in the long run, even though a fire safe can be a significant upfront investment ranging from several hundred to thousands of dollars.

 Only you can weigh it out: Is it better to lose your guns in a fire or theft or protect them before the bad stuff even happens?

 The key to choosing a proper fire safe, is that you want one that meets a couple of different criteria.
 First, the safe needs to be big enough for whatever you're going to be putting in it.
-While some folks just buy one that's just big enough to fit the guns they currently have, they end up in the long run needing to buy another one because their collection of guns continues to grow.
+While some folks just buy one that's just big enough to fit the guns they currently have, they end up, in the long run, needing to buy another one because their collection of firearms continues to grow.

-A hefty safe comes with the added benefit of being heavy and harder for a determined thief to move.
-That heft, coupled with bolting it to the ground, will make it too much for the average burglar, causing him to move on to easier to target items.
+A hefty safe comes with the added benefit of being heavy and more challenging for a determined thief to move.
+That heft, coupled with bolting it to the ground, will make it too much for the average burglar, causing him to move on to easier to targeted items.

-Therefore, buying a safe you can grow into may be a better bet if you buy a lot of guns or are a collector or just want one that is harder to move.
+Therefore, buying a safe you can grow into may be a better bet if you buy many guns or are a collector or just want one that is harder to move.

 Another thing to keep in mind is the fire rating on a particular safe.
-For the most part, though any safe company can fudge these numbers any way they see fit, the higher the rating the better.
-Any decent gun safe manufacturer will have proven fire times and temp ratings.
-For example, this Sports Afield Safe can withstand 1400 degrees for 75 minutes.
+For the most part, though any safe company can fudge these numbers any way they see fit, the higher the rating, the better.
+Any decent gun-safe manufacturer will have proven fire times and temp ratings.

 And, as we all know — water and guns don't mix well.

-Finally, a safe can also be added to your insurance if a fire or theft happens.
+Finally, you can add a safe to your insurance if a fire or theft happens.
 Once again, just make sure you've got documented proof that you own said safe.